Prithviraj2511/Prithviraj2511/readme.md

 ## I'm a Developer and Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning machine learning and react
 - 🥅 2021 Goals: Start Contributing to Open Source projects
 - ⚡ Fun fact: I love to draw and sprinting